metriccoders/metriccoders/README.md

 ## Our Mission 🚀

 My mission is to democratize AI and make it accessible to everyone.
 I believe in the power of open-source and the impact it can have on the world.
-I invite you to join us on this journey!
+I invite you to join me on this journey!

 ## Projects 📚